tari/83pa28d/lesson/day15.md

         JP     NZ, _LoopA
         RET

-So we're finished with the entire multiplier at this point and we pop the original values of all our pointers back.
-Now we increment our multiplicand pointer to get the next byte, and increment the product pointer (analogous to indenting a partial product when multiplying on paper).
+So, we are finished with the entire multiplier at this point, and we pop the original values of all our pointers back.
+Now, we increment our multiplicand pointer to get the next byte, and increment the product pointer (analogous to indenting a partial product when multiplying on paper).